WasfiJ/argparse2/README.md

 This separates how description & help strings are formatted.

 ### Forced line breaks
-Even with `RawTextHelpFormatter`, you help string with line breaks :
+Even with `RawTextHelpFormatter`, your help string with line breaks :
 ```python
 parser.add_argument('-k', .. , help='Default is to skip files modified less than %ds ago.\
 If set : skip files not older than <max_seconds> seconds.
 Adjust to your specific situation.\